danielcolnaghi/TheMovie/README.md

 [Phelippe](https://github.com/phyll88) with your amazing knowledge with size class and constraints.

-## Next Steps
+## Next steps

-- About
-- Re order my movies
+- Re order Must Watch and Watched lists.
-- Custom transactions
+- Custom transactions.
-- UI Improvements
-- Tag movie as watched